npepin-hub/capstone-prototype/src/pachyderm/README.md

 Just like any ML project, you will find 2 sets of pipelines here:
 - A training pipeline that **extracts** and **transforms** our data to **train** our model.
 In brief:
-    - we feed in a big tsv file of 3.3M caption/URL lines  (we will keep it at 100 lines in this tutorial but feel free to aim higher afterward)
+    - we feed in a big tsv file of 3.3M caption/URL lines  (We will keep it at 100 lines in this tutorial, but feel free to aim higher afterward)
     - we retrieve each image and extract its features
     - we feed those features along with their caption to our model
     - we get a final trained *saved_model.h5* as a result